Anna Windass: Storylines

 When Anna found out that Faye was dating Seb Franklin (Harry Visinoni), a juvenile delinquent, she was furious - recounting how her last boyfriend got her pregnant.
 This caused a rift between Anna and Faye, particularly as her relationship with Seb also led to her forming a friendship with Phelan - who recently hired Seb to work for him.
 Faye proved her love for Seb by getting a tattoo, which soon got infected.
 Whilst they were at the hospital, Faye bumped into Jackson and their daughter Miley.
 This delighted Anna and Tim, but Seb becomes jealous and punches Jackson under the threat that both he and Miley stay away from Faye.
 This led to Seb getting arrested and land in a young offenders' institution.
 Faye, however, still loves Seb and asked Phelan if he can take her to see him.
 Anna eventually found out and angrily ordered Faye to stay away from them, which resulted in Faye running away from her and staying with Gary and Izzy.
 Eventually, they forgave each other.

 Soon, Anna gets herself involved in Seb's family - as she found out that Seb is looking after his twin siblings Charlie and Lexi, as their mother, Abi (Sally Carman), is a heroin addict.
 After Abi took a heroin overdose, an ambulance was contacted and social services got involved and took the kids away.
 An angry and devastated Seb angrily accuses Anna of calling social services.
 After confining to Phelan about the situation, Seb insults Anna so she slaps him.
-Anna confronts Phelan about the altercation and lashes out when he mocks Owen over the recent loss of his daughter: Kate.
+Anna confronts Phelan about the altercation and lashes out when he mocks Owen over the recent loss of his daughter: Katie.
 However, she is overpowered and leaves - telling Phelan that he can "go to hell", to which he responds by telling Anna "after you".
-Not realizing that she left her earring behind at Phelan's yard, Anna witnesses Seb falling off a ladder whilst cleaning the solicitors' windows and she quickly called an ambulance.
+Not realizing that she left her earring behind at Phelan's yard, Anna witnesses Seb falling off a ladder whilst cleaning the solicitors' windows and she quickly calls an ambulance.
 At the hospital, she meets Seb's case worker: Nicola Rubinstein (Nicola Thorp), who she recently found out was Phelan's long-lost daughter.
 After a friendly conversation about Seb and their own personal problems, Anna confides in Nicola about Phelan by describing the events of her ordeal with him.
 The next day, Nicola would discover that Phelan had previously raped her mother Annabel - causing her to realize that Anna was telling the truth about her dad; she subsequently disowned Phelan afterwards.